daphne-eu/daphne/doc/DaphneLib/Overview.md

 **Provide DAPHNE:**

 - `libdaphnelib.so` and `libAllKernels.so` must be present
     - Building the project with `./build.sh --target daphnelib` achieves this (this creates a `lib` dir in the `daphne` project root)
     - OR use the `lib/` dir of a release
 - `LD_LIBRARY_PATH` must be set (e.g., executed from `daphne/`: `export LD_LIBRARY_PATH=$PWD/lib:$LD_LIBRARY_PATH`)
 - Set the environment variable `DAPHNELIB_DIR_PATH` to the path were the libraries (`*.so` files) are placed, e.g., `path/to/daphne/lib/`

 ## Installation

 - There are two options to install the Python package `daphne` (DaphneLib)
-  - Via github url: `pip install git+https://github.com/daphne-eu/daphne.git@main#subdirectory=src/api/python`
+    - Via GitHub url: `pip install git+https://github.com/daphne-eu/daphne.git@main#subdirectory=src/api/python`
     - OR clone the DAPHNE repository and install from source files: `pip install daphne/src/api/python`
 - *Recommendation:* Use a virtual environment

     ```shell